pink-gorilla/ui-pprint-frisk/README.md

 Navigate to snippets registry.

 ## Develop with gorilla-ui

-Run `lein gorilla-ui watch` to run the demo app.
-This will run a web server at port 8000 with lots of examples of ui components.
+Run `lein develop` to run the demo app at port 8000.
+This will run a webly build, some test pages of components that you want to improve.

 Documentation: